-Density or concentration is defined as mass per unit volume (grams/liter, etc.).
-A uniform solution or slurry less than 10.8 gm U /l will be subcritical at any volume, while a concentration four or five times greater could result in the minimum critical mass (ANSI/ANS 1983).
+Density or concentration is defined as mass per unit volume (e.g., grams/liter).
+A uniform solution or slurry less than 10.8 gm 235 U /I will be subcritical at any volume, while a concentration four or five times greater could result in the critical mass.